DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-07-31-user-research-round-16-with-providers.md

 ---
-title: User research round 16 with providers.
+title: User research round 16 with providers
 description: In user research round 16, we interviewed 5 providers in Essex to get feedback on their experience of using the private beta service.
 date: 2025-07-31
 tags: